Scholarship Funds

 The Findlay High School Class of 1956 wanted to help students become teachers who change lives.
 A scholarship fund at The Community Foundation was their way of shaping the future.

 A scholarship is an investment in your community’s future.
-The Community Foundation provides the expertise in administering the application process and awards scholarship to deserving students.
+The Community Foundation provides the expertise in administering the application process and awards scholarships to deserving students.

 You can create a scholarship as a memorial to someone special, selecting the eligibility criteria that exemplify that person’s goals and values.
 Or, you may use it to express your own educational values, or those of your family or business.